AndPotap/halfpres_gps/README.md

 These methods involve a modification to conjugate gradients with re-orthogonalization, compact kernels, pre-conditioners, and mixed-precision representations.
 In many cases, these approaches can be used as a drop-in replacement for standard Gaussian process routines, or combined with other scalable inference approaches.
 In short, you should try this out!
-Below we show the time that it takes to perform a Matrix-vector-multiply (MVM) and the accuracy of these MVMs using different summation strategies.
+Below we show the time that it takes to perform a matrix-vector-multiply (MVM) and the accuracy of these MVMs using different summation strategies.

 <p align="center">